SwingGuy1024/DogTags/Performance Notes.md

 ## Results

-Here are the result s of a performance test comparing DogTags with EqualsBuilder:
+Here are the result s of a performance test comparing DogTags with `EqualsBuilder.reflectionEquals()`:

 ![png](https://github.com/SwingGuy1024/DogTags/blob/master/Performance.png)